A Father and Son Embracing at the Wedding Ceremony | Acrylic Painting

 Hi, I am considering getting a portrait commissioned (30x40 acrylic) on behalf of my friend whose father has recently passed.
 The picture I have is taken indoors, although well lit, when his father surprised us all by making it to his wedding day despite being critically ill.
 It was a pivotal moment in his life and I would love it captured by yourself and I think it would help him through the grieving process.

-In August 2024, Daniel reached out to me with a formal request for an acrylic painting measuring 12" by 16".
-The artwork was to capture a poignant moment of a friend embracing his father during the wedding ceremony, particularly significant as the father was critically ill and not anticipated to attend the event.
-Following the father's recent passing, Daniel commissioned this piece as a meaningful gift to honour his friend's birthday in December, with the hope that it would provide comfort during this difficult time of mourning.
+In August 2024, Daniel contacted me to commission a 12" by 16" acrylic painting.
+He wanted me to recreate a deeply moving moment of his friend embracing his father during the wedding ceremony.
+The moment held particular significance, as his father had been critically ill and was not expected to attend.
+After his father’s recent passing, Daniel got in touch to have this piece created as a meaningful birthday gift for his friend in December, hoping it would offer some comfort during a very difficult time.

-I find the challenge of portraiture to be highly rewarding.
-As an artist, I thrive on challenges, and I view portraits as particularly complex and engaging.
-While much of my work centers around pets, I genuinely value the opportunity to broaden my scope when clients express interest in portrait commissions.
+I find the challenge of portraiture incredibly rewarding.
+I have always enjoyed work that stretches me, and portraits offer a level of complexity and focus that I find especially engaging.
+Although most of my commissions involve pets, I really do appreciate the chance to widen the scope when someone requests a portrait of a person.
 One specific request for this painting included the phrase "Everybody goes, Nobody leaves."
-Although I typically avoid incorporating text in my artwork, I recognised the phrase's significance to the recipient and aimed to position it appropriately so that it complemented rather than overshadowed the main subjects.
-Consequently, I was able to integrate the text in a manner that preserved both cohesion and visual appeal.
+Although I typically avoid incorporating text in my artwork, I recognised the phrase's significance to the recipient, so it felt important to find a way to include them without distracting from the main subjects.
+Consequently, I was able to place the text in a way that felt considered and cohesive, adding to the piece rather than competing with it.

 The primary challenge I faced while working on this composition was the repetitive nature of the brickwork.
 I aimed to incorporate multi-coloured bricks in the wall while ensuring they remained subdued in the background, so as not to distract from the main subjects.
 This required careful consideration and time.
 To achieve a softer colour palette, I applied a transparent layer of white and used a dry brushing technique.
 This effect can also be observed subtly at the edges of the painting, which helps to direct the viewer's focus toward the primary subjects upon first inspection.